-The placebo-controlled ALPHA trial demonstrated substantial benefits for danicopan added-on to a C5 inhibitor in reducing blood transfusions and increasing hemoglobin levels and more modest improvement in fatigue.
-However, our rating was tempered because the evidence is based on a single small study of short duration (12 weeks) of uncertain generalizability and quality with only the first 75% of the randomized data made available.
-Since it was a well tolerated oral medication and because it is added on to a C5 inhibitor, which obviates the concerns for breakthrough hemolysis and thrombosis as with iptacopan or pegcetacoplan monotherapy, we rate danicopan added on to a C5 inhibitor for the treatment of PNH patients with clincially significant EVH as comparable or better than a C5 inhibitor alone (C++).
+The double-blind, placebo-controlled ALPHA trial demonstrated substantial benefits for danicopan added-on to a C5 inhibitor in reducing blood transfusions and increasing hemoglobin levels and a clinically meaningful but more modest improvement in fatigue.
+However, our rating was tempered because the evidence is based on a single small study of short duration (12 weeks) of uncertain generalizability with only the first 75% of the randomized data made available.
+Since it was a well-tolerated oral medication and because it is added on to a C5 inhibitor, which obviates the concerns for breakthrough hemolysis and thrombosis as with iptacopan or pegcetacoplan monotherapy, we rate danicopan added on to a C5 inhibitor for the treatment of PNH patients with clinically significant EVH as comparable or better than a C5 inhibitor alone (C++).